UltimateJupiter/Splashy_Dots_Solver/README.md

 # Splashy_Dots_Solver
 ### Developed by Xingyu Zhu @ the HS affiliated to Renmin Univ. of China

-This program should be running on Python 3 with Numpy and Matplotlib installed.
+This program should be running on Python 3 or Python 2.7 with Numpy, Matplotlib, tkinter and scikit-image installed.
+If you have a Linux computer launch config.py

 Screenshots should be added into the 'tasks' folder and mentioned in main.py